DigiPed: Digital Pedagogy Reading Group

 If you’re interesting in choosing a reading &/or facilitating a session please contact Matt Lingard (firstname.lastname@example.org)

-The next meeting of DigiPed will be in April 2021, probably in mid-late January but to be confirmed.
+The next meeting of DigiPed will be May 11, 2021.
 If you’ve suggestions for articles or topics please let Lee Leewis know (email@example.com).

 - There is no ‘virtual learning’ (February 2021) Reading: There is no virtual learning: the materiality of digital learning